akshayjshah/dotfiles/README.md

 # dotfiles

-Configuration for a terminal-centric MacOS development environment.
+Configuration for a terminal-centric ChromeOS development environment (using the default Debian Linux container).

 Dotfile management is kept deliberately simple: make `$HOME` a git repository, ignore everything except dotfiles, and manage install scripts with a simple